ui3TD/IM-HarmonyIntegration/README.md

 If done correctly, you should see `run_bepinex.sh` in the same folder as the Idol Manager executable file.

-Suggestions: For Linux users, try the standard Windows x64 zip file.
-It would work for Steam games that run through Proton (Steam Play).
-If you try this, then you must set the launch option to: `WINEDLLOVERRIDES="winhttp=n,b" %command%`.
+Suggestions: For Linux users, check the `executable_name` value in `run_bepinex.sh`.
+I probably set that incorrectly.
+It needs to be the name of the Idol Manager executable on the Linux install.

 ## UNINSTALL INSTRUCTIONS (Windows):
 Delete the following files and directories from your Idol Manager directory...